-Messages that are encrypted by Office 365 Message Encryption are delivered to recipient inboxes just like normal email messages but with an added HTML file attachment.
+A message that is encrypted by Office 365 Message Encryption is delivered to a recipient’s inbox just like any other email message, but it contains an HTML file attachment.
 After opening the attachment, the recipient can sign in or use a one-time passcode to view the message on the Office 365 Message Encryption portal.
-The email includes instructions for viewing the encrypted message, as in the following example:
+The email includes instructions for viewing the encrypted message, as in the following example (the attachment is highlighted):

 Follow the instructions in the email message to save the attachment.

-Open the <message>.html file and select the link VIEW YOUR ENCRYPTED MESSAGE.
+Open the message.html file and select SIGN IN AND VIEW YOUR ENCRYPTED MESSAGE.

-After entering credentials and successfully authenticating, recipients can view the contents of the encrypted message.
+After signing in, you can view the contents of the encrypted message.

-Note: If a signed-in recipient is inactive on the portal for more than 15 minutes, the recipient is automatically signed out and the timeout page appears.
+Note: If you are inactive for more than 15 minutes, you are automatically signed out of the encryption portal.

 Choose Reply or Reply All.

-On the new page that appears, type a reply, and choose Send.
+On the page that appears, type a reply and choose Send.
 An encrypted copy of your reply message is sent to you.

-Note: If administrators of the sender’s organization have set a rule to decrypt replies, recipients of these replies won’t have to sign in to the encryption portal to view them.
+Note: An administrator can set a rule to decrypt replies so recipients of those replies don’t have to sign in to the encryption portal to view them.
 To learn about setting this rule, go to Define rules to encrypt or decrypt email messages.